WB2ISS/hfp_tcp/README.md

 ## ✅ Key Improvements

-- **No more hardware lockups**: Airspy HF+ now releases cleanly when no client is connected.
+- **No more hardware lockups**: Airspy HF+ Discovery now releases cleanly when no client is connected.
 - **Dockerfile added**: Build and run without needing to configure the host system.
-- **Reduced runtime footprint**: Docker image uses only the runtime dependencies after stripping the build chain.

 ---